jesseseanrouse/project2/project-worksheet.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.
+The code I am most proud of is far greater than 10 lines.
+Its the function that examines user input to determine whether or not it has real elements and counts how many of each elements are in the compound.

 ```